China/U.S. Designation | DH-10 (DF-10)/CJ-10 |

 Status/Number of Units | Operational/40-55 Launchers;200-500 missiles “est” |

 Like other LACMs, the DH-10 poses a number of security challenges for the United States.
 The DH-10 has a low flight altitude that increases its stealth capabilities against the air defense radars.
 The DH-10 can also be updated during its flight with new targeting data, allowing it to change targets.
-[3] The stealth capabilities employed by the DH-10 allows it to confuse or out maneuver the radars and defenses around ships in the region.
+[4] The stealth capabilities employed by the DH-10 allow it to confuse or outmaneuver the radars and defenses around ships in the region.
+Cruise missiles in general are much more accurate, cheaper, fly lower, and can be launched from a greater variety of platforms than ballistic missiles.
+China has developed and begun to produce the DH-10 very quickly.
+[5]

 [1] Gormley, D., Erickson, A., and Yuan, J. “JFQ 75: A Potent Vector: Assessing Chinese Cruise Missile Developments.”
 National Defense University Press.
 September 30, 2014. http://ndupress.ndu.edu/Media/News/NewsArticleView/tabid/7849/Article/577568/jfq-75-a-potent-vector-assessing-chinese-cruise-missile-developments.aspx.